UbiquityRobotics/ubiquity_main/git_workflow.md

 ## Testing

-In general, each integration area will have a critera that must be met before it can be merged to.
-The critera can range from minimal to extreme:
+In general, each integration area will have a criterion that must be met before it can be merged to.
+The criterion can range from minimal to extreme:

-* No critera: Just fling it in.
+* No criterion: Just fling it in.

 * Documentation: Some documentation is written.